How to Make Lemon Curd

-- You can use salted butter instead of unsalted butter.
-If doing so, omit 1/8 teaspoon salt in the recipe.
+- You can use salted butter instead of unsalted butter-- simply omit 1/8 teaspoon salt in the recipe.

-- If you do not own a double boiler, you can simply place a small pot or heatproof bowl over a saucepan.
-Cook the curd in the top pot/bowl.
+- If you do not own a double boiler, you can simply place a small pot or heatproof bowl over a saucepan-- you will cook the curd in the top pot/bowl.

 - I don't strain the lemon curd; you simply don't have to with this recipe.
 The zest is very tiny and has been cooked, so you can hardly detect its texture.
 It's really just there for flavor.
 Feel free to run the finished lemon curd through a fine mesh sieve if you want to take the extra step.